njsdias/ApacheSpark2-BigData/2-ScalaCrash/README.md

 Here we are working with LearningScala1.sc to LearningScala4.sc files that you can be founded in [ScalaSpark folder](https://github.com/njsdias/ApacheSpark2-BigData/tree/master/SparkScala).

-For use these files create a new project scala and import the files as you did in the previous [example] (https://github.com/njsdias/ApacheSpark2-BigData/tree/master/1-HistRealMoviesRating).
+For use these files create a new project scala and import the files as you did in the previous [example](https://github.com/njsdias/ApacheSpark2-BigData/tree/master/1-HistRealMoviesRating).

 # Types of variables and prints: LearningScala1.sc